smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Compliance Engine/GDPR Compliance Implementation.md

 ## Introduction
 The GDPR Compliance Implementation provides a comprehensive framework for handling data subject rights within the audit logging system.
 This implementation ensures compliance with key GDPR articles including the right to access (Article 15), right to erasure (Article 17), right to rectification (Article 16), and right to data portability (Article 20).
 The system is built around two core components: the GDPRComplianceService for handling compliance operations and GDPRUtils for providing utility functions for data protection.

 The implementation follows privacy-by-design principles, ensuring that personal data is properly identified, tagged, and processed while maintaining the integrity of audit trails.
 All compliance actions are themselves audited, creating a transparent and verifiable compliance process.
+Recent updates have enhanced the pseudonymization system with secure database storage and KMS encryption for pseudonym mappings.

 ## Core Components